 Another inclusion is audio conferencing for up to 1000 attendees, for larger meetings and events.

-There are also many significant security features included in E5.
+E5 includes many significant security features too.
 These include:

-• Information Protection and Governance – better understand how your data is used and take necessary measures to protect it.
+- Information Protection and Governance – understand people use company data and take necessary measures to protect it.

 Similarly to E3, Copilot can be added with a Copilot licence.